sighupio/workshop-material/devsecopsday/supply-chain-security/README.md

 This definition also applies to **digital supply chain** (or **software supply chain**)
 i.e. the supply chain that concerns digital artifacts (the present workshop applies to this specific form of supply chain).

-**Supply chain security** refers to all the activities and controls that aim to enhance the security of the supply chain (a.k.a. *value chain*).
+**Supply chain security** refers to all the activities and controls that aim to enhance the security of the supply chain.

 ## Are pipeline and supply chain the same thing ?
 Even if these two terms are often used interchangeably, they do not point to the same thing.